danas-bluestamp/Dana_BlueStampPortfolio/index.md

 - Challenges: Due to the number of sensors and the motor driver needing to be powered, there was not enough space in the screw terminals to fit all of the necessary wires.
 I fixed this by incorporating the small breadboard.
 The IR sensors are very sensitive.
 I fixed this by continuously adjusting the potentiometers on the IR sensors for the different table conditions.
 - Future Steps: I plan to further tune my robot for different table conditions and brainstorm additional features and modifications to improve my robot.

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # First Milestone
 Building the Chassis:
 - By following the provided instructions for the SunFounder kit [here](https://docs.sunfounder.com/projects/3in1-kit/en/latest/car_project/car_assemble.html), I built the chassis for my robot.
 I completed up to step 11 and modified step 12.
 - Modified Step 12: Cut two strips of cardboard and tape one end to the backs of the IR sensors.
 Bend the cardboard to a 90 degree angle and tape the other end to the chassis such that the IR sensors are pointed back towards the table.
 - Challenges: The procedure had you put the motors onto the chassis before putting on the stand-offs for the Arduino.
 This made it difficult to screw in the stand-offs.
 I would change the procedure to have the stand-offs put on first, then the motors.
 - Future Steps: I plan to wire the robot and complete the programming by the next milestone.

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-# Schematics
-Here's where you'll put images of your schematics.
-[Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.

 # Code
 Here's where you'll put your code.
 The syntax below places it into a block of code.
 Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize it to your project needs.